rmoultonhuber/CSC-101-Final-Project-PokerGame/README.md

     hand_type - Created by Jeremy

-    dealer_hand - Created by Jeremy
+    dealer_hand - Created by Jeremy, modified by Ruben

+    your_hand - Created by Jeremy, modified by Ruben

     get_hand_value - Created by Jeremy, modified by Ruben